serpent-os/serpent-style/README.md

  /* This is a single-line comment without punctuation */

- // double-dash comments are only used to flag FIXME: comments and are generally frowned upon.
+ // double-slash comments are only used to flag FIXME: comments and are generally frowned upon.
 ```